arunsadhasivam/AdobeAEMCQ/create Dependency Project/reason for dependency project.md

 After running pom.xml of root webapi. the webapi/webcore bundle installed in the aem bundle console .

+To install all the spring jar as bundle i.e META-INF with import, export added to support osgi. otherwise 404 jar error shown jar is not a bundle. below shown core project is not "activated" it is just installed.

       486	 webapi - Corecom.web.api.webapi.core
       Symbolic Name	com.web.api.webapi.core
       Version	0.0.1.SNAPSHOT